anzhi0708/Termux-real-keyboard/README.md

 $ chmod +x setup-real-keyboard.sh
 $ ./setup-real-keyboard.sh

-Better use this on an iPad cuz the screen's bigger
+Better use this on a tablet cuz they got bigger screens